ajai-kv/mini-aspire-app/README.md

 ### 2. Spin up the docker via Laravel Sail

-    Laravel Sail is a simple command line interface which can be used to manage the docker service.
+    - Laravel Sail is a simple command line interface which can be used to manage the docker service.

     ./vendor/bin/sail up

-    This command will spin up the docker containers based on the configuration in docker-compose.yml
+    - This command will spin up the docker containers based on the configuration in docker-compose.yml

 ### 3. Start the Artisan server

-    To start the Artisan server, use the following command
+    - To start the Artisan server, use the following command

     php artisan serve

-    The server will be up and listening to http://localhost:8000
+    - The server will be up and listening to http://localhost:8000

 ### 4. Import the postman collection

-    Import the postman collection shared to start playing around with the APIs
+    - Import the postman collection shared to start playing around with the APIs

+### 4. For running test cases

+    .vendor/bin/phpunit

+    - This command will let the test cases to be executed